Short Takes: 1971 330 with Bound Neck

 During the transitional years of 1970-1973 a number of guitars with an unusual mixture of features came out of the factory.
 This is such a guitar.

 Here we have a 1971 330–which in itself is quite rare as very few 330s were produced during this period.
-Furthermore, this one has the unusual combination of a 24 fret and toaster pickups.
-By this point most guitars came with first gen/transitional Higains, and certainly most of the “new” 24 fret guitars were thusly equipped.
+Furthermore, this one has the unusual combination of a 24-fret neck and toaster pickups.
+By this point most guitars came with first gen/transitional Higains, and certainly most of the “new” 24-fret guitars were thusly equipped.
+While the pickups may be a later addition—we’d have to check the wiring to know for sure—the next oddity came from the factory as is!

-Regardless, it’s an unusual thing that at the same time typifies this era of Rickenbacker history.
+Whatever the backstory is, it’s a cool and unusual thing that typifies this era of Rickenbacker history.
+God I love weird transitional guitars!

 I never desired a 24 fret Rickenbacker until this one!
 Still would love to hear various user sonic thoughts with neck pickup position v.
 21 fret position